Week 19 of Pregnancy

 This week's tips

-- •Schedule your mid-pregnancy ultrasound (anatomy scan) if you haven't already—this is often an exciting milestone to see baby's development
+- •Schedule your mid-pregnancy ultrasound (anatomy scan) if you haven't already—this is an exciting milestone

-- •Stay hydrated and elevate your legs regularly to help manage swelling
+- •Stay hydrated and eat smaller, frequent meals to manage heartburn

 Looking ahead